Step One – Circular Systems Thinking

 While industrialization brought about an increased volume and variety of manufactured goods and an improved standard of living for some, it also resulted in often grim employment and living conditions for the poor and working classes¹.

-This shift in the modes of production is now called the linear economic model (take natural resource, make products, then waste) and not only will planet earth, eventually, run out of natural raw materials to extract and manufacture into consumer products we are also being overwhelmed by waste.
-This is how the Circular Economy grew into a coherent set of guidelines for sustainability.
+This shift in the modes of production is called the linear economic model (take natural resource, make products, then waste) and not only will planet earth, eventually, run out of natural raw materials to extract and manufacture into consumer products we are also being overwhelmed by waste.
+This is how the circular economy grew into a coherent set of guidelines for resource management.

 The circular economy focuses on systems thinking, primarily what is called a closed loop system or Cradle-to-CradleProducts are manufactured with safe materials that can be continuously recycled, as can be seen in the Butterfly diagram (see Circular Economy for details).

 What You Will Learn

 A company becomes circular when it participates in a circular system and while that may be difficult to begin, there are many small steps that can be taken to reach that goal over time.

 There is a wealth of resources available in our Knowledge Centre, everything from reports, images, infographics, articles, movies and tools.
 For information specific to Step One – Circular Systems, click on the images below.

 Image: Industrial Revolution from Indigo.Careers

 Image: Adapted from Cradle-to-Cradle from EPEA – The Cradle of Cradle-to-Cradle